 For most of us, terms like self-love and self-compassion can cultivate feelings of doing yoga, hugging trees, or sitting in a garden amidst flowers, trees, and birds.
 Often, it is what we do when we are deeply hurt inside, having a hard time, or need special care which we do not get from our partner.

 Either because we choose not to communicate with our partner, or because we don’t feel safe enough to communicate exactly what’s going on.
 Perhaps you’re not even sure what’s going on!
-These activities can certainly do wonders for you, keeping depression and anxiety at bay.
+These self-love techniques can certainly do wonders for you, keeping depression and anxiety at bay.

-But before we get into the discussion of why self-love is important, first let’s understand what self-love is!
+But before we get into the discussion of why self-love is important and steps towards self-love, first let’s understand what is self-love!

 For many of us, it might sound like just a word as you might wonder – Is it even possible?
 To some others, it might sound like a new-age fashion for those having ample time at hand.
 Many might even argue saying I love myself, yet I am not leading a happier life – so how does it even matter?